xythobuz/OpenRaider/README.md

 This project aims to get OpenRaider in a more usable state, maybe one day even being able to play the old Tomb Raider games flawlessly...

-Currently, my focus is on building and running under Mac OS X.
-However, my changes should not break the Linux "buildability" :)

-If you just want to see OpenRaider doing something on your Mac, without installing any of the dependencies needed to build OpenRaider, install [XQuartz](http://xquartz.macosforge.org/trac) (if you don't have it already) and grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).
+If you just want to see OpenRaider doing something on your Mac, without installing any of the dependencies needed to build OpenRaider, grab the Mac App Bundle from the [most recent release](https://github.com/xythobuz/OpenRaider/releases).
-If you don't install XQuartz, Mac OS X should prompt you to do so on the first launch of OpenRaider.

 It seems as if OpenRaider will currently only work on Little-Endian platforms.
 This is not nice and will hopefully be fixed in the future!

 ## Configuration

 OpenRaider needs some configuration files, and level data and assets from custom levels or the Tomb Raider games.
 These are stored in `~/.OpenRaider`.
 Running the included `setup.sh` will create/copy the necessary files and directories.
-The Mac App Bundle will do this for you automatically.

 You still need to add level files in `~/.OpenRaider/paks/` and add them to `~/.OpenRaider/OpenRaider.init`.
 Dust off your old Tomb Raider CDs or grab some [custom levels](http://www.aspidetr.com/levels/yvel-woods-v1-5/) from the interwebs.